net-daemon/docs/docs/app_model/instancing_apps.md

 id: app_model_instancing
 title: Instance applications
 ---
 Instancing applications can be done in several ways.
-Here is the supported ones by NetDaemon.
+Here are the supported ones by NetDaemon.

 ### Instancing an application using attribute
 Instance any class with the simple attribute like below.